BloxSchool/BloxSchool/README.md

 LuaBlox is designed for small developers on roblox to learn scripting.

 # License
-I currently use an GNU Public License, with my full name signed.
+I currently use an GNU Public License.
 You may use these works for Personal Use, but not for commercial use.
 Got it?
-Okay
+Okay.